Purchase, Renewal and Upgrade FAQ

 - How many floating licenses will I need to purchase?

-When purchasing licenses for a large organization, you may consider named-user licenses vs. floating licenses.
+- When purchasing licenses for a large organization, you may consider named-user licenses versus floating licenses.
 To help you determine how many floating licenses you might need, refer to this article.

 - How can I evaluate Intel® Software Development Products?

 Evaluation versions of Intel® Software Development Products are available for free on the Intel® Software Developer tools page.
 The evaluation period is 30 days.
 After registering, you will receive an email with a download link and instructions.

 During your evaluation, you are also eligible for priority customer support.
 You will be prompted to create an account with the Intel Registration Center when you download and install the product.
 You can also visit Intel® Developer Zone Forums for support.

 Note that the product will cease to function at the end of the evaluation period and the evaluation license is not renewable.